-Leon Riedel is a senior specialist for Responsible Mining and Good Governance with over five years’ experience in global development projects in the artisanal and small-scale mining (ASM) and large-scale mining (LSM) sectors.
+Leon Riedel is our Business Area Manager for Mineral Sector Governance with over five years’ experience in global development projects in the artisanal and small-scale mining (ASM) and large-scale mining (LSM) sectors.

 At Levin Sources, Leon works with different actors along mineral supply chains including governments, civil society and businesses to promote and implement responsible mining practices and good governance.
 He supports refiners looking to source from ASM gold operations in eastern DRC as part of USAID’s Zahabu Safi (Clean Gold) Project.
 He manages Levin Sources’ participation in multistakeholder projects supporting responsible sourcing as part of EC-funded projects.

 Leon leads Levin Sources’ work on ASM Spotter, an early warning tool that automatically detects artisanal mining activity in forest landscapes using artificial intelligence and satellite images.
 ASM Spotter is a joint venture with software specialist dida Datenschmiede GmbH.
 It was developed in collaboration with dida and the RWTH Aachen University and won the Microsoft AI Award in 2020.